andrewzehrer/CSCE-642-Rocket-League-RL/README.md

-# CSCE-642-Rocket-League-RL
+# Rocket-League-RL
-Training an AI to play Rocket League using Reinforcement Learning
+Training an AI agent to play Rocket League using Deep Reinforcement Learning

+This agent was built using the RLGym simulator: https://rlgym.org